 Potential Significant Impact Mitigation Measure Timeframe of Mitigation Monitoring, Enforcement, and Reporting Responsibility 50% of the revegetated ground cover has been achieved or stabilized via other approved method.
 3.2-5 Would the project result in cumulative impacts related to air quality?
 Mitigation Measures AIR-1, AIR-2, and AIR-3 During construction activities San Bernardino County Biological Resources 3.4-1 Would the project have a potentially adverse effect, either directly or through habitat modifications, on species identified as candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the CDFW or USFWS?
 BIO-1 To avoid construction-level impacts to desert tortoise, not more than 45 days prior to ground-disturbing activities for the construction and/or decommissioning phase(s), qualified personnel shall perform a preconstruction clearance survey for desert tortoise.
 The applicant shall notify and consult with the United States Fish and Wildlife Services (USFWS) and California Department of Fish and Wildlife (CDFW) if tortoise or tortoise sign is identified during pre-construction surveys.
 If the species is present on-site, individual(s) shall be allowed to leave the site on their own, and in consultation with CDFW, the applicant may be required to install exclusionary/perimeter fencing, with mesh attached to the fence fabric extending from approximately 12 inches below grade to approximately 24 inches above grade to ensure no tortoises re-enter the work limits.
 No person(s) shall be allowed to touch a tortoise without authorization from USFWS and CDFW.
-Disturbance activities shall be monitored, as follows: • Environmental awareness training shall be provided for all construction personnel to educate them on desert tortoise, protective status, and avoidance measures to be implemented by all personnel, including looking under vehicles and equipment prior to moving.
-If tortoises are encountered, such vehicles shall not be moved until the tortoises have voluntarily moved away from them or a qualified biologist has moved the tortoises out of harm's way. • If a tortoise is present, a biological monitor shall be present during all disturbance activities in the vicinity of exclusionary fencing (if required) and shall have the authority to stop work as needed to avoid direct impacts to tortoises.
-Periodic biological inspections and maintenance shall be conducted during the construction period to ensure the integrity of exclusionary fencing (if required).
-Work may proceed within San Bernardino County
+Disturbance activities shall be monitored, as follows: Environmental awareness training shall be provided for all construction personnel to educate them on desert tortoise, protective status, and avoidance measures to be implemented by all personnel, including looking under vehicles and equipment prior to moving.
+If tortoises are encountered, such vehicles shall not be moved until the tortoises is present, a biological monitor shall be present during all disturbance activities in the vicinity of exclusionary fencing (if required) and shall have the authority to stop work as needed to avoid direct impacts to tortoises.
+Periodic biological inspections and maintenance shall be integrity of exclusionary fencing (if required) and shall have the integrity of exclusionary fencing the construction period to ensure the integrity of exclusionary fencing the construction period to ensure the integrity of exclusionary fencing the construction period to ensure the integrity of exclusionary fencing the construction period to ensure the integrity of ex During ground disturbing and construction activities San Bernardino County